LeaVerou/lea.verou.me/blog/drafts/simple-easy-complex-possible/index.md

 ---
-title: On making simple things easy and complex things possible
+title: The economy of user effort
-nutshell: The holy grail of good API design is making complex things possible and simple things easy.
-But is it enough?
+nutshell: The holy grail of good UI and API design is making complex things possible and simple things easy.
+But it's far from enough.
 draft: true
 toc: true
 tags: